kumahq/kuma/docs/madr/decisions/046-meshservice-multizone.md

 ##### Export field

-We can introduce `spec.export` field to MeshService with values `All`, `None`.
+We can introduce `spec.export.mode` field to MeshService with values `All`, `None`.
+We want to have nested mode in export, so we can later extend api if needed.
+For example `spec.export.mode: Subset` and `spec.export.list: zone-a,zone-b`.
-On Kubernetes, this would be controlled via `kuma.io/export` annotation on `Service` object.
+On Kubernetes, this would be controlled via `kuma.io/export-mode` annotation on `Service` object.
-On Universal, where MeshService is synthesized from Dataplane objects, this would be controlled via `kuma.io/export` tag on a Dataplane object.
+On Universal, where MeshService is synthesized from Dataplane objects, this would be controlled via `kuma.io/export-mode` tag on a Dataplane object.

 If missing, then default behavior from kuma-cp configuration will be applied.
+The default CP configuration is `spec.export.mode: All`.
 Then it's up to a mesh operator if they want to sync everything by default or opt-in exported services.

 ##### MeshTrafficPermission